Mateusz-Dera/ROCm-AI-Installer/README.md

 > If you have more than one ROCm device and are having trouble getting it to work, replace the 0 in CUDA_VISIBLE_DEVICES with the number of the correct device.

 ### SillyTavern (1.11.0) with Smart Context
-(Node + Python 3.11 with venv for SillyTavern-Extras)

 https://github.com/SillyTavern/SillyTavern